 However, it is important to put the use cases in context, because in practice it is not enough to apply a silly normalization to all the Data we have when we already normalized our training data.

 Why not?
 The reason is very simple: It is not possible to apply this same transformation to a test sample, or new data.

 It is obviously possible to center and reduce any sample in the same way, but with an average and standard deviation that will be different from those used on the training set.

 The results obtained would not be a fair representation of the performance of the model, when applied to new data.

 So, rather than applying the normalization function directly, it is better to use a Scikit-Learn feature called transformer API, which will allow you to adjust (fit) a preprocessing step using the training data.

-ASo when normalization, for example, is applied to other samples, it will use the same saved means and standard deviations.
-To create this ‘adjusted’ preprocessing step, simply use the StandardScaler function and adjust it using the training data.
-Finally, to apply it to an array of data afterwards, simply apply scaler.transform().
+To create this ‘adjusted’ preprocessing step, simply use the ‘StandardScaler’ function and adjust it using the training data.
+Finally, to apply it to an array of data afterward, simply apply the following formula: scaler.transform().